micmejia/bible-dump/NKJV/John/John 9.md

 And He said to him, "Go, wash in the pool of Siloam" (which is translated, Sent).
 So he went and washed, and came back seeing.

 ###### 8
-Therefore the neighbors and those who previously had seen that he was [^b]blind said, "Is not this he who sat and begged?"
+Therefore the neighbors and those who previously had seen that he was blind said, "Is not this he who sat and begged?"

 ###### 9
 Some said, "This is he."
-Others _said,_ [^c]"He is like him."
+Others _said,_ "He is like him."
 He said, "I am _he._"

 ###### 10
 Therefore they said to him, "How were your eyes opened?"

 ###### 11
-He answered and said, "A Man called Jesus made clay and anointed my eyes and said to me, 'Go to [^d]the pool of Siloam and wash.'
+He answered and said, "A Man called Jesus made clay and anointed my eyes and said to me, 'Go to the pool of Siloam and wash.'
 So I went and washed, and I received sight."

 ###### 12
 Then they said to him, "Where is He?"
 He said, "I do not know." ## The Pharisees Excommunicate the Healed Man